-Signatories shall use a curriculum that includes all mandatory topics as listed below and identifies the learning outcomes for each group in the Education Pool.
-These learning outcomes state what the learner should be 'aware of', 'understand' and 'be capable of doing' for each topic.
+The curriculum identifies the learning outcomes for each group in the Education Pool.
+These learning outcomes state and states at a minimum what the learner should be 'aware of', 'understand' and 'be capable of doing' for each topic.

 The focus of the curriculum shall be on the establishment of Clean Sport Behaviors.